Supercharger Oil Cooling System

 WINDOW GLASS REPLACEMENT CONSIDERATIONS FOR 1960 WILLYS UTILITY WAGON

-Contents1 THE USUAL SUPPLIERS2 OTHER CHOICES3 WINDOWS IN MY 1960 UTILITY WAGON; SN 5416850039 (2,677 OF 8,968 BUILT IN 1960) 4 DECODING THE LOF GLASS MONOGRAM5 SUMMARY6 WINDOW GLASS SUPPLIERS THE USUAL SUPPLIERS My project was ready for window glass so I went to a couple of the usual sources; Walck’s 4 Wheel Drive and Kaiser Willys Auto Supply, INC to compare prices.
+THE USUAL SUPPLIERS My project was ready for window glass so I went to a couple of the usual sources; Walck’s 4 Wheel Drive and Kaiser Willys Auto Supply, INC to compare prices.
 The cost difference to purchase the necessary 14 windows individually was less than three percent, with Walck’s being the less expensive.
 Each supplier offers a kit that includes the 14-piece glass set for considerably less cost.
 However, Walck’s kit cost is about 12% less that the KW kit.
 OTHER CHOICES Before ordering I decided to look into a couple of the many alternative window glass sources.
-By chance I came across Sanders Reproduction Glass.
-They list our vehicles and have a very easy to use on-line ordering and cost estimating tool. …
+By chance...